edwardsnjd/js-wiki/README.md

 ## Credits

-js-wiki is a toy project that came out of idle chat about what we want from a dev wiki at [Bright][bright]; sorry if this isn't as good as you imagined it would be Tim!
+js-wiki is a toy project that came out of idle chat about what we want from a dev wiki at [Bright][bright].

 js-wiki is built on a number of fantastic javascript libraries, thank you to everyone who contributes to these for making projects like this so fun: